 The Roman Mysteries is a 17-book middle grade series featuring four very different Roman children who team up to solve mysteries in the first century AD.
 Two spin-off series are The Roman Mysteries Scrolls for younger readers, and The Roman Quests, which follows a new generation of young Romans as they flee pursuers to Britannia.
 I have also produced four history mystery books set in the wild west and two retellings of stories from Virgil.
-In my lastest offering, The Time Travel Diaries, a 12-year-old London schoolboy goes to Roman London in the 3rd century AD.
+In my latest series, The Time Travel Diaries, a London schoolboy and his pal(s) go to Roman London, Ancient Athens and possibly first century Jerusalem.
 Finally, the fun but practical How to Write a Great Story is based on my popular school visits.
 (Info below).

 BOOKING A SCHOOL VISIT

 In order to concentrate on my writing I generally reserve October and March for author visits in the UK, but sometimes I am happy to come out of ‘wribernation’.

 In a SINGLE hour-long talk illustrated by artefacts & images from my travels, I share my secrets for plotting stories, finding characters and creating a detailed world of adventure.
 I offer a variety of talks (see below).
 There is time for Q&A afterwards and book signing if schools are happy for me to sell my books.

 1. ‘How to Write a Great Story’ – fun tips about writing plot & characters with added Romans (8 – 12 yrs)

 2. ‘Mysteries of Ancient Rome’ – exciting talk with more emphasis on Pompeii & Rome (8 – 12 yrs)